 Moist heat can be helpful to relieve arthritis pain and stiffness.
-Ask your Indiana Hand Center physician how to use this effectively.
+Ask your Indiana Hand to Shoulder Center physician how to use this effectively.

 Arthritis can sometimes cause fatigue.
 Fight this tired feeling by taking short breaks regularly throughout the work day.
 Ask your Indiana Hand Center physician if a light exercise program can benefit your endurance.

 Schedule your day so tasks requiring the most energy are completed when your energy levels are at their highest.